0xbadarg/armroper/README.md

 ## Credits

-All the credits goes to the https://github.com/hitmoon/MyRop, and  Jonathan Salwan from the shell-storm.org
+All the credits goes to the MyRop, and  Jonathan Salwan from the shell-storm.org

 ## License